Discord is a free-to-use VoIP and instant messaging app targeted primarily at gaming communities.

 Once you speak into your mic, there is a short delay and then you and your friends hear your voice again.

-Discord does not own Discord.com, meaning it would be incredibly easy to set up a fishing website and steal information from unsuspecting gamers.
+Discord does not own Discord.com, meaning it would be incredibly easy to set up a phishing website and steal information from unsuspecting gamers.

 Con Focused on streamers and not communities